u84819482/Nano-RL/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/77eb6b3b-21d9-46f8-aaf0-960e7a0982c2" alt="TD_control_algorithms" width="450"/>

 <br>When it comes to environment, the MAZE dimensions can be varied, as well as its cell content: standard 'Blocks' in black, 'Holes' in red with nominally high penalty, and 'Food' in green with nominally high reward.
-As an example, a 10x15 MAZE with B/H/F fractions of (0.3, 0.1, 0.1) is shown as below.
+As an example, a 10x15 MAZE with B/H/F fractions of (0.3, 0.1, 0.1) is shown below.
 The cell placements can be randomly varied while keeping the same fractions.
 The example in the notebook focuses on a smaller maze to shorten the training.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/9d87a18a-2e9a-4e4e-a3de-cf368c643f46" alt="Maze" width="350"/>

-<br>This MAZE environment offers an opportunity to compare the three TD methods across a vast design space as a function of reward assignments, cell fractions, epsilon, gamma, and alpha.
+<br>The MAZE solver offers an opportunity to compare the three TD methods across a vast design space as a function of reward assignments, cell fractions, epsilon, gamma, and alpha.
 When the impact of 'Holes' and 'Food' is low, either due to their low fraction or low absolute reward, the three methods behave comparably.
 Otherwise, the training episodes get proportionally longer and the performance of the three methods tends to differ more.

 To assist such investigations, the provided code offers several visualizations, e.g., average score vs. episodes: